 15. Wreck-It Ralph (2012)

 A bright and original Disney film.
 Even though it lost the Best Animated Feature Oscar to ‘Brave’ in 2012, I believe it is a much better movie than its counterpart.
 The film is a love letter to gaming and has a clever and interesting premise.
 It follows the story of Ralph, a video game villain, who doesn’t want to be a baddie anymore.
 The pop culture references the film makes towards the classic video games and the cameos which a few legendary gaming characters make (Sonic the Hedgehog, Pac Man, etc.) are a delight to watch for people who grew up playing these games.
 The emotional wallop this film packs is surprisingly moving and the characters are memorable as is the case with most Disney films.
-‘Wreck-It Ralph’ is an entertaining joy ride which manages to pack a message for its audience.
+‘Wreck-It Ralph’ is an entertaining joy ride that manages to pack a message for its audience.

 14. Ice Age (2002)